Gokulanbazhagan/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
 /*
-Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
+Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
 Developed by:Gokularamanan k
 RegisterNumber:  212222230049
 */